1. Introduction to Brother Embroidery Machines

 - Design Transfer: Wi-Fi and USB compatibility on models like the SE700, SE2000, and NQ1700E.

-- App Functionality: The Artspira app enables real-time design adjustments and wireless uploads, opening up a world of creative possibilities.
+- App Functionality: The Artspira app enables real-time design adjustments and wireless uploads.

 Model Comparison: Entry-Level vs. Advanced